cds-reis/hotline_miami_mod_manager/README.md

 ## Installing

-To install Hotline Miami Mod Manager, download the appropriate program for your system [here: !TODO].
+To install Hotline Miami Mod Manager, download the appropriate program for your system [here](https://github.com/cardosoOReis/hotline_miami_mod_manager/releases).
 During installation, the program will generate configuration files, so it's recommended to keep the application within its own dedicated folder for seamless file management.

 ### Finding your game and mods paths